-Craggy Gardens Trail is a 2 mile lightly trafficked out and back trail located near Barnardsville, NC that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until November.
+Craggy Gardens Trail is a 2 mile lightly trafficked out and back trail located near Barnardsville, North Carolina that features beautiful wild flowers and is rated as moderate.
+The trail offers a number of activity options and is best used from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Trail off the Blue Ridge Parkway near Craggy Gardens.
 Short trail with great mountain views.

 Nice trail.
 Started at the picnic area.
 First section was a bit steep.
 The small shelter was a great place to sit and take in the view.
 Surprising crowded.

 Steep to start off but well worth the climb.
 Very foggy when we went but still very beautiful

 Good incline in the beginning.